 These postpartum healing after vaginal birth tips will really help you on your path to recovery after birth.
 Keep in mind that just like every baby is different, so is every birth!
 Postpartum healing is one of those things that isn’t talked about enough, but having a positive recovery experience is a huge part of also feeling good mentally after birth.

+If you have no idea where to start, don’t worry!
 Here are my biggest tips for postpartum care and pain relief with postpartum healing after vaginal birth.

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclaimer here.